raiden-network/raiden/docs/api_walkthrough.rst

 An ``"identifier": <some_integer>`` can also be added to the payload, but it's optional.
 The purpose of the identifier is solely for the benefit of the Dapps built on top of Raiden in order to provide a way to tag payments.

-If there is a path in the network with enough capacity and the address sending the payment holds enough tokens to transfer the amount in the payload, the payment goes through.
+If there is a path in the network with enough capacity and the address sending the payment holds enough tokens to pay the amount in the payload, the payment goes through.
 The receiving node should then be able to see incoming payments by querying all its open channels.
 This is done by doing the following for all addresses of open channels:

 .. http:example:: curl wget httpie python-requests